Chirag-ahir/JAVA-All-Basic/README.md

 What is Synchronization ?<br>
 Synchronization in java is the capability to control the access of multiple threads to any shared resource.

+  What is Functional Interface ?<br>
+  An interface that contains only one abstract method is known as functional interface.
+It can have any number of default and static methods.